 (Photo taken from BMO’s Instagram post)

-The founder of Math Project, Shehreen Zaman, has officially been recognized by BMO as one of the top 10 Canadian women entrepreneurs in 2020 who elevated their business by showing courage, innovation and resilience during these unprecedented times of COVID-19.
+The founder of Math Project, Shehreen Zaman, has officially been recognized by BMO as one of the top 10 Canadian women entrepreneurs in 2020 who have elevated their business by showing courage, innovation, and resilience during these unprecedented times of COVID-19.

 BMO’s Grant for Women-Owned Businesses

 In their mission to empower women in business, BMO aimed to recognize and support women entrepreneurs who, faced with the pandemic’s effects, brought out innovation and resilience to ensure their business’ continued success.
 Consequently, BMO issued a new $100,000 grant program in collaboration with Deloitte, striving to help and award 10 women with $10,000 each to invest in their businesses and entrepreneurial ventures.
 As Erminia (Ernie) Johannson, Group Head, North American Personal and Business Banking, BMO Financial Group states:

 “The new grant program honours the achievements of women-owned businesses and their ability to innovate and persevere during this difficult time […] We are deeply committed to developing programs that support the growth of women-owned businesses and to helping women make real financial progress.”

 Out of the 1030 women who have applied, only 72 made it to the semi-finals of the grant program process.
 At that stage, the semi-finalists had to create a video that depicted their businesses, the challenges they faced at the onset of COVID-19, and how they utilized innovation and resilience to overcome these challenges.

 Amongst all the other applicants, Math Project’s story of innovation stood out to the advisory panel of judges, winning the award for BMO Celebrating Women Grant Program.
 You can watch our story of innovation below!